aws/aws-node-termination-handler/README.md

 #### Kubectl Apply

-Queue Processor needs an **sqs queue url** to function; therefore, manifest changes are **REQUIRED** before using kubectl to directly add all of the above resources into your cluster.
+Queue Processor needs an **SQS queue URL** to function; therefore, manifest changes are **REQUIRED** before using kubectl to directly add all of the above resources into your cluster.

 Minimal Config: